Online Accounting Courses for College Credit

 Students looking into accountancy can check out Accounting 101: Financial Accounting, in which you'll study chapters like:

-- Mechanics of the Accounting Cycle - Study the accounting equation, ledgers and chart of accounts, debits and credits in accounting, and related accounting operations.
+- Mechanics of the Accounting Cycle - Study the accounting equation, ledgers and chart of accounts, debits and credits in accounting and related accounting operations.

-- Statement of Cash Flows in Accounting - Flesh out cash flow statement patterns, preparing a statement of cash flows, making decisions based on cash flow statements, and other accounting concepts.
+- Statement of Cash Flows in Accounting - Flesh out cash flow statement patterns, preparing a statement of cash flows, making decisions based on cash flow statements and other accounting concepts.

-- Receivables in Accounting - Review the principles of revenue recognition, receivables management, notes receivable, and related accounting terminology.
+- Receivables in Accounting - Review the principles of revenue recognition, receivables management, notes receivable and related accounting terminology.

 - Accounting for Tax Purposes provides students with tips for preventing future federal tax audits and tracking business-related expenditures.
+This resource emphasizes the importance of keeping organized and using the same accounting methods for both your tax and financial records.

 Find schools that offer these popular programs